sfigg/commercialization-public/docset/customize/unattend/enablecapturemonitor-win7-microsoft-windows-audio-audiocoreenablecapturemonitor.md

 # EnableCaptureMonitor

-`EnableCaptureMonitor` specifies whether Windows® includes an option to play audio from devices connected to the **Audio In** port.
+`EnableCaptureMonitor` specifies whether Windows includes an option to play audio from devices connected to the **Audio In** port.
 The computer actively detects whether a device is connected to an **Audio In** port.

 If this option is enabled, then the end user can configure the system to play audio from a device.
 For example, the end user can plug in a portable music player and listen to music through the computer speakers.